Herbst-Blatt/UX-Research-UseCaseStudy/README.md

 <img width="527" height="632" alt="image" src="https://github.com/user-attachments/assets/8396997f-32ec-4b17-b282-5fed12f12e9d" />

+As can be seen above, the mid-fidelity prototype scored significantly higher than the original webiste, especially within the -ease of use- and -ease of learning- categories, despite having limited functionality as a prototype.

 ### Field-based testing
 The image velow visualises the results of the final testing stage, in which participants used both the website and the high-fidelity prototype within a real, ~3 hour long  D&amp;D session.

 <img width="527" height="712" alt="image" src="https://github.com/user-attachments/assets/94331d34-b028-415b-a690-b3d38b096a91" />

+This visualizes the overall great success of the project, as the high-fidelity prototype could not only keep up with the mobile website of the market leader in this intense testing session, but even outscored it in all sections noticeably.